raspibolt/raspibolt/guide/raspberry-pi/web-dashboard.md

   $ npm run serve
   ```

-Now point your browser to the secure access point provided by the nginx server, for example https://raspibolt.local:4091 (or your nodes IP address, e.g. https://192.168.0.20:4091).
+Now point your browser to the secure access point provided by the nginx server, for example https://raspibolt.local:4091 (or your node's IP address, e.g. https://192.168.0.20:4091).

 Your browser will display a warning, because we use a self-signed SSL certificate.
 There’s nothing we can do about that, because we would need a proper domain name (e.g. https://yournode.com) to get an official certificate which browsers recognize.
 Click on “Advanced” and proceed to the Homer dashboard interface.